Coronavirus: One further death and 408 new cases confirmed in the State

 A walk-in test centre in Dublin.
 File photograph: Brian Lawless/PA Wire

-A further death relating to Covid-19 and 408 new cases of the disease have been recorded in the State.
+One additional death and 408 new cases of Covid-19 have been confirmed by the Health Protection Surveillance Centre (HPSC).

+It takes the number of deaths to 4,919 and the number of cases to 252,303 respectively.

+The five-day moving average is now 406.
+Of the 408 new cases, 77 per cent are under the age 45 and the median age is 31.

 A record number of 46,374 Covid-19 vaccinations were carried out on Thursday, according to the latest figures.